mcmtilman/DancingLinks/README.md

 ## Scala and Pharo implementations

 An initial, straightforward implementation was first developed in *Scala* based on an existing *Java* example, but with some additional abstractions.
-The Java and Scala algorithms were able to solve the 'evil' sudoku (cf. below) in about 1 ms.
+The Java and Scala algorithms were able to solve the following 'evil' sudoku (Inkala 2012) in about 1 ms.

     8........
     ..36.....